RealOrko/dotnet-cli-zip/README.md

 ## Using it

-All tested with `installing from source`(GitHub/Manually factorial RID visa vi [Powershell|Bash|Cmd]) could not verify `dotnet cli install` though, working on it! :)

 ```
 z -e MyZip.zip ./MyZipFolder
 z -c ./MyZipFolder MyZip.zip
 ```

 ## Uninstalling

-If you want to uninstall

 ```
 dotnet tool uninstall -g dotnet-cli-zip